TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 #### The main files

 Now we come to the most important files of the role.
-Basically, only the following paragraph would be relevant to develop the a functional role.
-But under it the clarity would suffer because of missing structure then too.
+Basically, only the following paragraph would be relevant to develop a functional role.
+But then you would have to write all your code in one file and the clarity and readability would suffer because of the missing structure.
 These files contain the function code that gives the role the functionality it is supposed to fulfil.
 That directory must look like this:

 `ttt2-role_test/lua/terrortown/entities/roles/tester/shared.lua`